Predictia/AQUA/docs/sphinx/source/stateoftheart_diagnostics/ensemble.rst

 Detailed API
 ------------

-This section provides a detailed reference for the Application Programming Interface (API) of the ``timeseries`` diagnostic, produced from the diagnostic function docstrings.
+This section provides a detailed reference for the Application Programming Interface (API) of the ``ensemble`` diagnostic, produced from the diagnostic function docstrings.

 .. automodule:: aqua.diagnostics.ensemble